Helsinki Public Transport – Learn the Essentials

 Ferries

-Ferries are an essential mode of transport in the Helsinki region, connecting the city to its numerous islands.
+Ferries are an essential mode of Helsinki public transport, connecting the city to its numerous islands.
 The Helsinki Regional Transport Authority (HSL) operates ferry services to the UNESCO World Heritage site Suomenlinna, but private ferry operators also bring visitors to Suomenlinna and other islands.
 Tickets between HSL Ferries and the other operator are not compatible.

 Most ferries depart from Helsinki Market Square and serve destinations such as Suomenlinna, Vallisaari, and Korkeasaari.